 Game world vs. real world

 God uses mostly the same rules in each system of His parallel simulation, but due to the free will of the subjects, things may turn out differently.
 Everything above applies to both the real world and the game world, except that tetrapod hermaphrodites are far less common in the real world.
 In the period of rapid evolution after the great flood, several species of the game world developed sequentially hermaphrodite sex organs as a response to population pressures.
-There is even a sequentially hermaphrodite sapient race, tentatively called Lesbians.

 Interesting results came from a man-made simulation using Lego Mindstorms robots.